 - plan for a replacement if they cannot continue their RAP champion role

-- keep the contact list of RAP champions updated (champions will be a sent a link to an editable Google document)
+- keep the contact list of RAP champions up to date

 - help to build and promote RAP guidance